llmrisks/llmrisks.github.io/src/content/post/week12.md

 Performance seems pretty good with GPT-4 (Left, ~35%) but when names are obfuscated (Right), plan generation results drop to 0-2%.

-> Dave talked about how the benchmarks are missing human performance, which would also understandably go down when names are obfuscated.
+> Professor Evans talked about how the benchmarks are missing human performance, which would also understandably go down when names are obfuscated.
 It is thus unclear whether these drops in performance are expected (given that humans are bad at the modified task as well), or a result of the model not really "knowing" how to solve the given task.

 ## In-class Discussion